MAY 2026

 5. Vehicle History Report

 Dealers review reports from providers like CARFAX or AutoCheck to check for accidents, insurance claims, or ownership history.
-A clean report supports a higher value, while prior damage or major repairs can reduce it.
+A clean report supports a higher value.

 6. Mechanical Inspection